bscan/PerlNavigator/README.md

 }
 ```

+## Raku / Other Projects
+For those interested in a Raku language server, check out: https://github.com/bscan/RakuNavigator

 ## Licenses / Acknowledgments
 The Perl Navigator is free software licensed under the MIT License.
 It has a number of bundled dependencies as well, all of which have their respective open source licenses included.
-This work is only possible due to Class::Inspector, Devel::Symdump, Perl::Critic, PPI, Sub::Util, Perl itself, Microsoft LSP libraries, and ideas from Perl::LanguageServer and PLS.
+This work is only possible due to Class::Inspector, Devel::Symdump, Perl::Critic, PPI, Perl::Tidy, perlimports, Sub::Util, Perl itself, Microsoft LSP libraries, and ideas from Perl::LanguageServer and PLS.